 The academic year is organised as follows:

-Weeks 1-20: 2 days a week central training on education and subject specific study; 3 days a week in school, putting the theory into practice.
+Weeks 1-20: 2 days a week education and subject specific training delivered to the cohort in College and school settings; 3 days a week in school, putting the theory into practice.

 Weeks 20-35: Block placement in two institutions